Canadian telecom company BCE says customer database hacked

+ADDIS ABABA, June 20 Ethiopian Airlines has placed an order for 10 Airbus A350-900 aeroplanes, it said on Tuesday, in addition to at least another 10 it already has on order.

-BCE Inc (BCE.TO), Canada's largest telecommunications company, said a hacker had accessed customer information containing about 1.9 million active email addresses and about 1,700 names and active phone numbers.
+May 15 BCE Inc, Canada's largest telecommunications company, said a hacker had accessed customer information containing about 1.9 million active email addresses and about 1,700 names and active phone numbers.

 The breach was not connected to the recent global WannaCry malware attacks, the company said on Monday.